 At the schools supported by Barnabas the atmosphere is caring, respectful and Christian.
 The children love their teachers, always praising their kindness and dedication.

 Many pupils, teachers and parents express their happiness that the children are taught more than their lessons – they are also taught their Christian faith.
 “In school we learn psalms and hymns and we also teach them to our parents,” says Misbah.
 “My father feels blessed when he hears Bible stories.
 He is happy for all of us.”
 Misbah’s father works as a hotel cleaner and her mother as a housemaid but their wages are low and the family often faces financial difficulties.
 “As a family we always pray to God Almighty for help,” says Misbah.

 Hope for the Future

 The Christian schools not only give hope to individual children.
 They also give hope for Christian families and for the whole Church in Pakistan.

 Your gift will strengthen the Church in the future, as a generation of youngsters grows up well educated and strong in the Lord.

 Currently Barnabas assists 120 Christian schools in Pakistan, some big, some small.
-Another 12 schools will be added to the programme in August, God willing.
+Another 12 schools will be added to the program in August, God willing.
 Please give today.